 In 2010, the Understanding Risk (UR) Community was founded with a membership of 700.
-Today, it has grown to become a global movement of more than 7,000.
+Today, it has grown to become a global movement of more than 6,500.

-Managed by GFDRR, the UR Community is open to anyone passionate about, and active in, the creation, communication, and use of risk identification.
+Managed by GFDRR, the UR Community is open to anyone passionate about, and active in, disaster risk identification.

-The UR Community brings together experts and practitioners from around the world and across sectors, all contributing unique backgrounds and collaborate, share knowledge and best practices, and discuss innovative solutions for assessing and communicating risk.
+The UR Community brings together experts and practitioners from around the world, all contributing unique backgrounds and experiences.
+Together, this diverse group of people collaborate, share knowledge and best practices, and discuss innovative solutions for assessing and communicating risk.